-While most food processing plant managers and quality control managers are aware that improper moisture levels can lead to wasted product and food spoilage, have you ever stopped to think about exactly how much these moisture-related problems financially impact your business, or tried quantifying the dollar value yourself?
+Most food processing plant managers and quality control managers know that improper moisture levels can lead to wasted product and food spoilage.
+But have you ever considered just how much these moisture-related problems impact your business financially?

 1. Raw Materials

 Analyzing the moisture content of the incoming raw materials for your project plays a big role in ensuring that your products are of the highest quality.
 In fact, there are two distinct ways that the moisture content of your raw materials impacts your operational costs: efficiency and yield.

 True efficiency demands that you have consistent, streamlined processes to keep your product line rolling smoothly.
 By making front-end adjustments to moisture (for example, thoroughly drying your ingredients before use rather than drying the finished product later), you can reduce potential downtime and delays that interrupt your processes and wreak havoc with your bottom line.